-Being transported by animals in the forest is an ecological way to get to enjoy the Northern Lights.
+Being transported by animals in the forest is an ecological way to enjoy the Northern Lights.
 Snow will blow under the sleigh while the scenery changes as reindeer or huskies take you across the wilderness.
 You’ll be closer to nature when you’re not surrounded by the noise of vehicle engines, so feel the winter on your face and let the cold air gently kiss you on the cheek.
 Husky and reindeer sleigh rides are arranged all over Lapland.

 The frosty snow crunches under your shoes as you delve deeper into a Lapland forest.
 The thick snow is not an obstacle when you wear snowshoes.
 The silence of the forest can be almost intimidating, but the darkness is ideal for observing the Northern Lights crackling in the night sky.
 Breathe in the fresh, cold air and enjoy the light show.
 You can proceed at your own pace and stop as many times as you want.
-Don’t forget to bring food!
+Don’t forget to bring a snack!
 Snow shoes are lent and rented by hotels and safari businesses like Ruka Adventures across northern Finland.

 Northern Lights flight

 This is as close as you can get to the Northern Lights.
 On a Northern Lights flight, you get to marvel at the lights dancing in the sky up close from an entirely new point of view.
 Flying enables you to see the Northern Lights even on overcast nights.
 You can get on a Northern Lights flight above the clouds in Rovaniemi with Wild Nordic.

 If you’re looking for action and speed, jump on a snowmobile.
 The snowmobile will take you quickly away from the lights of the downtown to see the Northern Lights.
 In winter, the snowmobile is a popular ride in Lapland, used for work by reindeer herders following free range reindeer.
 Snowmobile rental companies will provide you with all the necessary equipment from a helmet to a warm driving suit, allowing you to focus on the thrill of speed.
 You’ll find snowmobile tour operators across Lapland.